lrnselfreliance/wrolpi/README.md

 # WROLPi
 **Bring your personal internet, off-grid.**

-WROLPi is a self-contained collection of software to help you survive the world Without Rule of Law.
+WROLPi is a self-contained collection of software (on a Raspberry Pi) to help you survive the world Without Rule of Law.

 WROLPi is intended to be run on a Raspberry Pi with an optional external drive attached.
 It serves up it's own wifi network so that any person with a laptop/tablet/phone can connect and use the data previously collected by the user.